Skip to main content

 How to get Kerendia without insurance

-Paying the retail price of brand-name medications isn’t always easy for the average person.
+Paying the retail price of brand-name medications can be challenging for the average person.
 Kerendia is no exception.
 Fortunately, alternatives may exist if you’re prescribed Kerendia but don’t have insurance.
-Coupons and alternative medications are often available.
-Here are some potential ways to save on Kerendia:
+Here are some potential ways to save on Kerendia, starting with a SingleCare savings card:

 1. Use a SingleCare discount card